$365/person

 Course Description:

-Maintaining the integrity and professionalism of the Recovery Coach and Peer Advocate professions is a key priority of ASAP-NYCB (New York Certification Board) and OASAS (Office of Addiction Services and Supports).
+Maintaining the integrity and professionalism of the Recovery Coach and Peer Advocate professions is a key priority of NYCB (New York Certification Board) and OASAS (Office of Addiction Services and Supports).

-As the profession evolves it is critical that those supporting others in their recovery follow a set of professional standards and principles.
-This workshop presents a comprehensive introduction to the ethical considerations for recovery coaches/peer advocates and satisfies the Ethics Competency requirements for CRPA and CARC Certifications.
+As the profession evolves, those supporting others in their recovery must follow a set of professional standards and principles.
+This workshop presents a comprehensive introduction to the ethical considerations for Recovery Coaches/peer advocates and satisfies the Ethics Competency requirements for CRPA and CARC Certifications.

 Learning Objectives: